Security Primer

 Key Kubernetes Security Concepts

-• Authorization (RBAC) – What can you do?
+• Authorization (RBAC): What are you allowed to do?

-• Admission Controllers – Should this action be allowed or mutated?
+• Admission Controllers: Should this action be allowed or changed?

-These mechanisms protect access to the Kubernetes API and workloads.
+These protect access to the Kubernetes API and workloads.

 • Prevent privilege escalation